What Does Personal Liability Insurance Cover? Do You Need Coverage?

 What Is Not Covered by Liability Coverage on a Homeowner Policy?

-In some cases, liability arising from operating watercraft that you do not own may be covered, but in other cases based on the motor, length of boat or conditions from which you find yourself operating the watercraft, you may not be covered at all.
+For example, in some cases, liability arising from operating watercraft that you do not own may be covered, but in other cases based on the motor, length of boat or conditions under which you find yourself operating the watercraft, you may not be covered at all.

 Other things are clearly excluded from your liability coverage, such as the liability for motor vehicles that require registration and licensing to operate on roads.
 This is why cars require automobile liability insurance and are not insured under home policies.